maarten-vandeperre/developer-hub-documentation/docs/jenkins/infra_setup_jenkins.md

 oc get route -n demo-project | grep jenkins | awk '{print $2}'
 ```

-For me it is: jenkins-demo-project.apps.cluster-mq98c.mq98c.sandbox870.opentlc.com
+For me, it is: jenkins-demo-project.apps.cluster-mq98c.mq98c.sandbox870.opentlc.com.

 And you can use the following credentials:
 * username: admin
 * password: rhdh